 This one has been a staple ingredient for dozens of DIY skincare recipes (lip balms, body butters, hand lotions, body scrubs, you name it!).
 It’s healing, nourishing, and it gives products a creamy texture.

 With its anti-inflammatory and antibacterial properties, shea butter is pretty much a must in anyone’s pantry.
 It protects the skin, nourishes it and moisturizes it.
 It can be also used as a mild SPF or extra help with wrinkles and stretch marks.
 In case you have problems with dry and itchy scalp, have a look at the benefits of shea butter for damaged hair.

-Avocado was my plant of the month in one of my older posts.
-If you want to know more about avocado benefits, go here.
-But avocado oil is just as beneficial for the skin, it is a great moisturizer, and a great help with various skin conditions, such as acne, eczema, and psoriasis.
+If you want to know more about avocado oil benefits, go here.
+It’s very beneficial for the skin, it is a great moisturizer, and a great help with various skin conditions, such as acne, eczema, and psoriasis.
 Moreover, avocado oil boosts collagen, removes dark circles and it is a natural remedy for dry scalp.

 The other reason, why I like a sweet orange essential oil, is because of its anti-inflammatory properties.
 It also boosts circulation, aids with oily skin, reduces dark spots, acne and has anti-aging effects.
 And, it can be used as a natural perfume.

 This creamy, delicious and gorgeous whipped body butter soaks right it.
 There was no grease, nothing heavy and sticky.
 It soaks right in and it leaves the skin feeling soft and smooth.

 - ¼ cup avocado oil